tcysin/tsp-solver/README.md

 - [pytest](https://docs.pytest.org/en/latest/): 4.5.0 or higher for tests

 ## Tests
 Tests are implemented using `pytest`.
-To run multiple tests, please refer to [this piece](https://docs.pytest.org/en/latest/getting-started.html#run-multiple-tests) of *pytest* documentation.
+To run all tests, please refer to [this piece](https://docs.pytest.org/en/latest/getting-started.html#run-multiple-tests) of *pytest* documentation.

 ## Documentation